charlesglucas/rca/README.md

   - [Schmitz et al., 2019](https://arxiv.org/abs/1906.07676)

 ## Quick start
-The basic syntax to run RCA is as follows:
+The basic syntax to run RCA++ is as follows:

 ```
 from rca import RCA